Site icon Vanguard

 “I will never be in a situation where I will sell out the university for some donation,” Cudd said.
 “There is no donation that is worth our integrity, our reputation and our values.
 But things are complicated.
 There are many values, including the value of academic freedom.
 And just stepping away from the Boeing situation, but considering, as a whole, from whom do we accept donations?
 From whom do we accept support?
 That is, often, a question of first, are they violating any laws?
 Are they violating any values that the institution holds as a value for everyone as opposed to a partisan perspective on that?
 And then, is there some way that this support is essential to the pursuit of an academic or educational research mission that some faculty or group of faculty are pursuing… I think it’s important to maintain a pretty politically neutral stance in accepting that so as not to chill the free speech and academic freedom of various members of our community.”

-Mahmoud reported feeling unsafe and their rights not being protected by the university.
+Shams reported feeling unsafe and their rights not being protected by the university.
 “We’ve actually been the ones getting harassed routinely, receiving death threats, getting harassed by an actual Nazi,” they said.
 “We’re afraid to have the Palestine flag out.
 People are calling for the removal of SUPER here, and not just like our SJP, but other SJPs around the country being labeled as criminals.
 That’s a direct attack on our freedom of speech, our right to protest.
 When we’re the ones being attacked, it is very disheartening.”

-Khalil explained that if this task force is going to occur, it should work to get to the root of hate itself.
+Natalie explained that if this task force is going to occur, it should work to get to the root of hate itself.

-“There is hate on campus, and it has made students very fearful, and it should not be suppressed and or ignored,” Khalil said.
+“There is hate on campus, and it has made students very fearful, and it should not be suppressed and or ignored,” Natalie said.
 “It needs to be handled swiftly, and it needs to be addressed by people that are in charge, and it needs to be dealt with.”

 Exit mobile version